 Excess Panting or Breathing Difficulties

-If your dog is panting much more frequently than usual, this could be a sign of illness, especially if they are also drooling excessively.
+If your dog is panting much more frequently than usual, this could be a sign of illness, especially if they also drool excessively.
 Sometimes excess panting can be due to hot weather or exercise; however, it can also indicate heart disease, heatstroke, pulmonary disease, diabetes, or hypertension.
 If your dog is having trouble catching its breath for any reason, it’s essential to get them to help immediately.

 If you notice that your dog looks pretty sluggish when they usually aren’t, this could be a sign of illness in dogs.
-Lethargy in dogs will often coincide with other symptoms of disease, including vomiting or diarrhoea.
+Lethargy in dogs will often coincide with other symptoms of the disease, including vomiting or diarrhoea.
 Dogs may also become lethargic if they are not feeling well because their muscles are weak and conserve energy.

 Fever in dogs can happen for some reasons: it could be due to an underlying infection (like kennel cough), an autoimmune disease, or heatstroke.
 If your dog is panting excessively and has a fever, it’s essential to get them to help immediately.